MakeSchool-Tutorials/Makestagram-Swift-V3/P10-App-Structure/content.md

 > [action]
 Run the app!

 Oops!
 What happened?
-If you ran the app, you'll notice that our app just displays a empty black screen:
+If you ran the app, you'll notice that our app just displays an empty black screen:

 ![Empty Black Screen](assets/empty_black_screen.png)

-If you look at you're debug console, you'll also notice the following error:
+If you look at your debug console, you'll also notice the following error:

 Makestagram[79956:42367980] [Application] Failed to instantiate the default view controller for UIMainStoryboardFile 'Main' - perhaps the designated entry point is not set?